 Teachers/lecturers, researchers, development workers, NGO leaders, health and political leaders are some of the persons this course seeks to target.
 The PhD programme is also directed at middle and upper level policy makers and development practitioners as well as university graduates with an excellent academic record.

-Every year, seven sponsored students are admitted to the programme after a competitive screening process.
+Every year, seven candidates are admitted to the programme after a competitive screening process.
 Self-funding students can also join the programme, if qualified.

 The programme starts with a course work focusing on development theories, research methodologies and provides training in managerial and professional skills.
-After the course work, the students visit Germany in order to interact with development researchers at the Centre for Development Research (ZEF), review their literature and work on their research proposals.
-In the second year, students will be required to undergo practical training in research work.
-The remaining years will be used to work on their thesis and submit them for assessment.
+After the course work, there are opportunities for students to visit up to three months of summer school in Germany.
+In the second year, students will be required to undergo industrial attachment up to a maximum of twelve months.
+The remaining years will be devoted to the thesis and seminar/conference presentations.

 Staff development activities for senior staff include specialized training courses and lectures, research visits, the organization of scientific workshops and conference participation, both in Ghana and Germany.
 Capacity-building activities, as well as shared development of curricula and teaching in the PhD programme have led to the exchange of knowledge and experiences amongst the institutes, and contributed directly to the development of staff capacity and high academic standards.

 3.Enhanced research infrastructure at the University of Ghana

 The scientific infrastructure of ISSER has been greatly improved in order to create the right conditions for advanced education.
 Key amongst them is the Students’ offices which have been renovated and equipped, the purchase of essential and current literature and enhanced IT facilities.

 The purchase and maintenance of important statistical and econometric software are helping to develop ISSER’s software training facilities.